GeorgeGeeslin/portfolio/content/projects/lonestarresumes/index.md

 I also wanted to use Serverless Framework and create something with a completely serverless backend.

-Overall the frontend was by far the biggest part, the backend in comparatively simple.
+Overall the frontend was by far the biggest part, the backend is comparatively simple.

 I plan on writing a few blog posts going over what I learned in more detail.